UnknownSilence/MyWebsiteV2/README.md

 # MyWebsiteV2
-A new and improved personal website and portfolio.
+A new and improved static personal website and portfolio.

 The website is available to view online at: